Honda Acty: Complete Guide

 - 1999-2001 models (4WD, low mileage): $13,000 - $18,000

 The Acty's discontinuation in 2021 has created a scarcity premium, particularly for later models.
 Expect prices to continue rising as no new units will enter the market.
-For a cost comparison with full-size trucks, see our kei truck vs pickup analysis.
+For a cost comparison with full size trucks, see our kei truck vs pickup analysis.
+For head to head comparisons with specific competitors, see our Carry vs Acty and Acty vs Sambar breakdowns.

 Insurance